 - Brutal Honesty: She never sugarcoats her words

 - Lovable Alpha Bitch: Yes, she's proud and rather snobbish.
-But she truly loves Francis, never lies to Nadja and even supports her claims, and once she sees that Francis does love Nadja, she quietly leaves.
+But she truly loves Francis and worries for his sake, never lies to Nadja and even supports her claims, and once she sees that Francis does love Nadja, she quietly leaves.

 - Nice Hat: Often wears a very cute blue one